Historian: Parson Weems

 “Washington was still more kind and costly in his charities to the minds of the poor.
 Sensible that a republican government – that is, a government of the people – can never long subsist where the minds of the people are not enlightened, he earnestly recommended it to the citizens of the United States, to promote… institutions for the general diffusion of knowledge.
 In this, as indeed in all other cases where anything great or good was to be done, Washington led the way.”

 “Since the day that God created man on the earth, none ever displayed the power of industry more than did George Washington.
-Had he, as Prince of Wales or as dauphin of France, rendered such great services or attained such immortal honours, it would not have seemed so marvellous in our eyes.”
+Had he, as prince of Wales or as dauphin of France, rendered such great services or attained such immortal honours, it would not have seemed so marvellous in our eyes.”

 “Oh admirable man!
 Oh great preceptor to his country!
-No wonder everybody honoured him who honoured everybody, for the poorest beggar that wrote to him on business was sure to receive a speedy and decisive answer.
+No wonder everybody honoured him who honoured every body, for the poorest beggar that wrote to him on business was sure to receive a speedy and decisive answer.
 No wonder everybody loved him who, by his unwearied attention to the public good, manifested the tenderest love for everybody.
 No wonder that his country delighted to honour him.”

-Copyright: The content on this page may not be republished without our express permission.
-For more information on usage, please refer to our Terms of Use.
+Content created by Alpha History may not be copied, republished or redistributed without our express permission.
+For more information please refer to our Terms of Use.